DavidPeterWatson/ate/src/Readme.md

 ### Definitions

-This is a base structure that serves as a go between for importing, exprting and templates.
+This is a base structure that serves as a go between for importing, exporting and templates.
 Basically just POCOs.
 Interface for importing and exporting.

 ### CLI

-Command Line Interface application that calls the neccesary libraries for importing application models, exporting application models and applying to templates.
+Command Line Interface application that calls the necessary libraries for importing application models, exporting application models and applying to templates.
 Dependency inversion of importers and exporters by examining folder.

 ### YAML